Ficool

 Elrus: Prologue

 Inside bustling bars, chaos reigned as many gathered to watch as brethren, regardless of race, political, or social stature.
-A massive TV broadcasts an airball tournament: an angel deftly evades the opponents' tackles as the mass chants their name, "Ralsee!
+A massive TV broadcasts an airball tournament: an angel deftly evades the opponents' tackles, causing the crowd to chant their name, "Ralsee!
 Ralsee!
 Ralsee!"

 The angel was nearing the end, but his flag was swiftly snatched in a matter of seconds by the rival team's speedster, ceasing his near-flawless run.
-The bar explodes in outrage and disbelief, "Booo!"
+The bar explodes in outrage and disbelief: "WHAT!"
 "Unfair!"
 "Really?!"
 "HOW?!"
 "BOO!"

 In shops, Earth Fairies toiled tirelessly, stocking shelves with trinkets.
-One sighed, putting toys on the shelves, "Replenishing my Phylx after a long day of creating these gadgets is so mentally exhausting."
+One sighed as they put toys on the shelves.
+"Replenishing my Phylx after a long day of creating is so mentally exhausting."

-Another pats their back, agreeing.
+Another pats their back, letting out a belly laugh.
 "Tell me about it.
 But as long as business thrives, we'll manage, son."

-But in the hospital, an angelic woman is in labor.
-Her husband clutches her hand gently.
+But in a particular hospital, an angelic woman is in labor.
+Her husband clutches her hand gently and worriedly.
 "Let me ease your pain with my healing, love," he offered.

-She smiles, her eyes sparkling ever so thankful for a man such as him.
+She smiles, her eyes sparkling ever so thankful.
 "Thank you, David.
 I really appreciate it."

-The doctors enter the room, hearing parts of their conversation.
+The doctors enter the room in time to hear parts of their conversation.
 One of them quickly butts in.
 "Whoa—there, love birds.
-If you're planning a perfect pregnancy, we must supervise to avoid any complications before healing her.
+If you're planning a perfect pregnancy, we must supervise to avoid any complications.
 She'll be fine, sir.
-Let us take it from here."
+Let us prepare before you do anything."

-The doctors settle in as the first doctor positions herself between her legs, while the other checks the vitals.
+The doctors settle in and position themselves.
+The first doctor positions herself between her legs, while the other checks the vitals.
 After a while, the doctor signals them to begin.

-They activate their healing magic as the doctors make haste and quickly deliver a painless pregnancy.
-She gently removes the newborn, who wept in her arms.
+The two angels activate their healing magic, as the doctors make haste with the pregnancy.
+She gently removes the newborn as it wept in her arms, delivering yet another painless pregnancy.
 As she inspects the baby for any signs of illness or disability, they instead freeze in awe.

-The baby gleamed faintly, his wet wings shimmering brightly, and his eyes more luminous than a typical Genesis Angel.
+The baby gleamed faintly, his wet wings shimmering brightly, and his eyes more luminous than those of a typical Genesis Angel.

 "A charged Genesis baby?" the male doctor whispered.